CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 ## Commercial

 Commercial projects are currently only available through the Service Desk.
-Please contact servicedesk@csc.fi for more information.
+Please contact <servicedesk@csc.fi> for more information.

-## Student

-The student project is identical to the course project except that a student can be the project manager of the student project.
-Please read the [instructions for the Student Project](#) carefully and then you can continue with the instructions for the [Course Project](how-to-create-new-project#course).

 ## Course

-Similar to the Academic project category, the Course category is reserved for [free-of-charge](https://research.csc.fi/free-of-charge-use-cases){:target="_blank"} use cases.
-The main difference is that the course project is a fixed time (maximum of 6 months, non-extendable), fixed resource and is designed to deliver a course once.
+The course category is reserved for [free-of-charge](https://research.csc.fi/free-of-charge-use-cases){:target="_blank"} use cases.
+This category project is a fixed time (maximum of 6 months, non-extendable), fixed resource and is designed to deliver a course once.
 Re-delivering the course requires a new project.
 Please note, that all data is deleted at the end of the project.

 6. Fill in the course dates and field of science.
-8. Please have a look at our terms and conditions and confirm your acceptance.
+7. Please have a look at our terms and conditions and confirm your acceptance.
-9. Click **Create project**.
+8. Click **Create project**.

 The easiest way to add students to a course project is to use an [invitation link](how-to-add-members-to-project.md#using-invitation-link).